This article contains affiliate links.

 Slings

 Slings do more than just carry the rifle.
 I have a long history with variations on the shooting sling, which cinches around the arm to stabilize the rifle.
-But I don’t think that’s where you should start.
+But I don’t think that’s where you should start (in fact, Trainfire even called it out as a poor practice).
 A good sling allows you to take up and release slack as needed to adjust the rifle or get more stability.

 The top two, in my opinion, are the Blue Force Gear VCAS and the Magpul MS3.